Shoreline Community College: Library

 The library on campus was one of the first three buildings to be constructed when the college was founded.
 In 1981 the library was named in honor of Ray W. Howard near the time of the founding superintendent's retirement.
 It was remodeled in late 2016 and early 2017.
-Recently celebrating its 5 millionth visitor, the Ray W. Howard library serves students of Shoreline Community College, faculty, staff, and has some services available to the general public.
-Students of participating nearby colleges may use their institution's ID card to check out materials from the library as well.

 The Ray Howard Library has a print collection that includes nonfiction, reference, foreign language materials, an ESL collection, journals, magazines, and a small popular books section with some graphic novels.
 While the print collection is supportive of Shoreline Community College's curriculum, the digital resources include academic and trade journals, magazine and newspaper articles, e-books, reference books, and streaming video.
-There are three computer labs in the Ray W. Howard Library that provide access to all the digital resources without a login as well as a long list of software.
-The librarians teach workshops, consultations and individual sessions to students and others who are learning the research process.
-Students and other users can request a Librarian Prescription, on which Librarians will note keywords, key resources, and ideas for the research process.
+The librarians teach workshops, consultations, and individual sessions to students and others who are learning the research process.
 Ray W. Howard participates in the online chat collaborative service, Ask WA which ensures that students have a way to ask questions 24 hours a day, 7 days a week.

+Controversy

+Japanese-American community members criticised Shoreline Community College's original mascot, the Samurai, as culturally insensitive, with the chair of a committee dedicated to changing the mascot describing it as "basically rude".
+College spokesperson Mariko Kakiuchi shared that sentiment, stating, "It's definitely time for Shoreline to address the issue."
+In November 1991 students voted to replace the mascot with the Dolphins, beating out the Sea Lions and the Tsunamis.